zerogtiger/HORIZON/README.md

 Thanks to Amplify Music for creating Launchpad, the tool used to create all in-game music.

 Credits of the game concept and original art design goes to PikPok.
-I could only do my best to replicate your great designs!
+I could only do my best to build on top of your great designs!

 ## Known Bugs